marqant-lab/auth-graphql/docs/Queries.md

 Can be used to get all user data for a specific accessToken.
 (in this case only the accessToken is used instead of the credentials, like in the `authenticate` case.)

-Can be used to get all user data for a specific accessToken.
-(in this case only the accessToken is used instead of the credentials, like in the `authenticate` case.)

 **request preparation:**